egoist/docute/docs/README.md

 Besides, `toc` could also be a function which accepts [$route](https://router.vuejs.org/en/api/route-object.html#route-object-properties) as the only argument.

 <p class="warning">
-  Currently custom toc is not supported in front-matter, however you can enable custom toc globally by setting `toc` in `docute.init()`, and set `toc` to `true` in front-matter when you need auto-generated toc for specfic page.
+  Currently custom toc is not supported in front-matter, however you can enable custom toc globally by setting `toc` in `docute.init()`, and set `toc` to `true` in front-matter when you need auto-generated toc for specific page.
 </p>

 ### Navbar